umr-ds/avibloodcount/README.md

 ### Run inference
 Running the Docker image as follows automatically starts inference with default parameters on all SVS files located at `./data`:

-`docker run --rm -it -v ../code:/code -v /path/to/data:/data --shm-size 8gb --name avibloodcount umr-ds/avibloodcount`
+`docker run --rm -it -v /path/to/code:/code -v /path/to/data:/data --shm-size 8gb --name avibloodcount umr-ds/avibloodcount`

 To run with GPU support, do the following:

-`docker run --rm -it -v ../code:/code -v /path/to/data:/data --shm-size 8gb --name avibloodcount umr-ds/avibloodcount --gpu 0`
+`docker run --rm -it -v /path/to/code:/code -v /path/to/data:/data --shm-size 8gb --name avibloodcount --gpus 1 umr-ds/avibloodcount --gpu 0`

 In this example, the code will run on GPU with index 0.

 You can modify several parameters by passing them trailing the `docker run command`.
 For example, you can set the thresholds used for the countability classification and the instance segmentation models via `--cls_thresh` and `--det_thresh`, respectively.
 All available parameters can be listed by issuing

-`docker run --rm -it -v ../code:/code -v /path/to/data:/data --shm-size 8gb --name avibloodcount umr-ds/avibloodcount --help`
+`docker run --rm -it -v /path/to/code:/code -v /path/to/data:/data --shm-size 8gb --name avibloodcount umr-ds/avibloodcount --help`

 ## Scientific Usage & Citation